 (3) Any sum so advanced shall be deemed an investment of such moneys and shall bear interest at a rate fixed by the Trust and the sum advanced and the interest thereon shall be deemed to be a charge on the assets of the Church.

-[Section 46 amended by No. 19 of 2010 s.
+[Section 46 amended: No. 19 of 2010 s.
 51.]

 47. Investment powers